davidfekke/fek.io/src/blog/2021-05-12/build-your-own-developer-tools-in-node-js.md

 # Command Line Tools

-I have used a couple of different frameworks creating command line tools with Node.js.
+I have used a couple of different frameworks for creating command line tools with Node.js.
 You don't have to use Node.js.
 Python and Shell scripts are also popular for creating command line tools.
 You can even use C.

 When using Node.js for command line tools, there are a couple of popular frameworks.
 The first one that became popular was [Commander](https://github.com/tj/commander.js) by TJ Holowaychuk.
 Commander is still a very popular framework.